What you need to do

 Towers rely on all parts being in place to ensure adequate strength.
 They can collapse if sections are left out.

 All towers must be inspected following assembly and then at suitable regular intervals by a competent person.
 In addition, if the tower is used for construction work and a person could fall 2 metres or more from the working platform, then it must be inspected following assembly and then every 7 days.
 Stop work if the inspection shows it is not safe to continue, and put right any faults.

-The result of an inspection should be recorded and kept until the next inspection is recorded.
+The result of an inspection must be recorded and kept until the next inspection is recorded.

 Make sure everyone involved is aware of, and follows, these simple rules: